Skip to main content

 3. On the integration selection page, choose Salesforce from the list of integrations.

-4. To activate the integration, you will need three parameters, and these will be supplied by GL events.
+4. To activate the integration, you will need three parameters :

 1. Consumer key